Not nailing your Nail Health?

 1. Not cleaning your tools

-Even if the nail equipment is yours, please sanitise it properly after every use.
+Even if the nail equipment is yours, it must be sanitised properly after every use.
 Your nail clippers (especially the set you use on your toenails) are gross after every use, and the same goes for your cuticle pushers and nippers.

 2. Buffing your nails too often